Category

 Implementation and training are where the rubber meets the road.
 Here, leaders and/or employees unite to test, practice, and jumpstart actionable plans.
 These exercises can be on an individual basis, such as an online training module, or they can be group-based, like evacuation drills or equipment training.

-For our example of a company using January as a time to advance preparedness for inclement weather, their implementation and training regimen might include the following:
+For our example of a company prioritizing inclement weather preparedness in January, their implementation and training regimen might include the following:

-When compiling your list of actions for the month, keep in mind the current state of safety implementation and training at your organization.
-Ask yourself questions like: What topics has your organization trained on previously?
-Are new hires trained on these issues or only veteran employees?
+When compiling your list of actions for the month, keep in mind your organization’s current state of safety implementation and training.
+Ask questions like: What topics have you trained on previously?
+Are new hires trained on these threats and procedures, or only veteran employees?
 What emergency scenarios are most likely?
-Which of these activities can best help us avoid or mitigate serious harm like injuries or fatalities?
+Which of these activities will be most effective in preventing serious harm like injuries or fatalities?

 Safety talk topics

 You can use these short safety talks to reinforce your big plans, too.
 Say you held that meeting about driving safely in inclement weather four weeks ago but want to refresh everyone ahead of a big storm that’s forecast to hit town.
-A brief safety moment can remind everyone of the key points of the earlier presentation and make sure the information is fresh.
+A brief safety moment can remind everyone of the earlier presentation’s key points and ensure the information is fresh.

 Examples of short safety talk topics for January include: